 The Opioid Epidemic: Why This Offers Hope For the Future

-With the opioid epidemic at frightening levels in the United States today, finding a good alternative for serious pain is absolutely essential.
+With the opioid epidemic at frightening levels in the United States today, finding a good alternative for serious dental pain relief is absolutely essential.
 Fortunately, this recent analysis of the studies has clearly shown that there’s a great alternative that really does work with only very minimal side effects.

 While a combination of ibuprofen and acetaminophen works quite well for pain — and even for acute dental pain, in most cases — it’s important to be aware that too much acetaminophen consumption can have adverse effects on your liver and possibly other parts of your body.